History of auto racing: 1906–1950

 The Targa Florio was an open road endurance automobile race held in the mountains of Sicily near the island's capital of Palermo.
 Founded in 1906, it was the oldest sports car racing event, part of the World Sportscar Championship between 1955 and 1973.

+In 1911, the Indianapolis 500 was run for the first time.
+Dubbed the "greatest spectacle in racing", the Indianapolis 500 is one of the oldest continuously held motor races in the world.
+Together with the 24 Hours of Le Mans, first run in 1923, and the Monaco Grand Prix, first run in 1929, the three events form the Triple Crown of Motorsport.
+The Triple Crown is often considered the most prestigious feat in all of motorsport and has only been completed once.
+Driver Graham Hill won the Monaco Grand Prix five times, from 1963 to 1969, the Indianapolis 500 in 1966, and finally the 24 Hours of Le Mans in 1972 on his way to become the first and only Triple Crown winner.

 The 1930s saw the transformation from high-priced road cars into pure racers, with Alfa Romeo, Auto Union, Bugatti, Delage, Delahaye, and Mercedes-Benz constructing streamlined vehicles with engines producing up to 450 kW, aided by multiple-stage supercharging.
 From 1928 to 1930 and again in 1934–1936, the maximum weight permitted was 750 kg, a rule diametrically opposed to current racing regulations.
 Extensive use of aluminum alloys was required to achieve light weight.
 NASCAR was founded by Bill France, Sr. on February 21, 1948, with the help of several other drivers of the time.
 The first NASCAR "Strictly Stock" race ever was held on June 19, 1949, at Daytona Beach, Florida.
 The Strictly Stock division was put on hold as American automobile manufacturers were unable to produce family sedans quickly enough to keep up with post-World War II demand.